octopus-network/octopus-docs/src/maintain/validator-deploy-manually.md

 ## Manually Deploy Validator Node

+> **DANGER**
+>
+> It is highly recommended that you have significant system administration experience before attempting to run your own validator manually.
+>
+> It involves more than just executing the appchain node binary.
+You must be able to handle technical issues and anomalies with your node which you must be able to tackle yourself.

 To manually deploy the validator node of the appchain, the validator can choose their favorite VPS provider, and generally using the **Ubuntu** operating system.

 The following steps are required: